HousedHorse/reli2732-final/study.md

   - It presumes a unified character of grief (sequential)
   - That every person grieves the same way (normative)

-##Bonanno’s Theory of grief
+## Bonanno’s Theory of grief

--Grief doesn't follow a linear sequence
+- Grief doesn't follow a linear sequence
 - **Found that there are 3 general apporaches to grief**
   - Chronic grief
     - No matter how hard or much time has passed, the grief continues to feel